Complete guide to formal emails with 10 examples

 When it comes to the font style/size of your formal email text, there are different trends happening in the world of business communication.
 The most important thing is to use large font, which provides perfect readability and is much more efficient for mobile devices.
 On top of that, we are aware that more than 46% of all emails are opened on a mobile device.
 Here’s why it is always good to go with the large size of the font.

 At the same time, going with classical serif fonts such as Georgia, Garamond, Serif, etc. may seem a bit old-fashioned.
 Thus, it is better to employ such modern options as Trebuchet MS, Verdana, Sans Serif.
-These basic options will help you make your email look much fresher.
+These basic options will help you make your email writing significantly better.

 Formal email etiquette